AIThis post was created with the assistance of artificial intelligence (AI).

 The Usborne Science Encycloped

-✓ Extensive coverage of advanced science topics
+✓ Extensive coverage of science topics suitable for young learners

 ✗ Content may be too advanced for very young children